-One-to-one staff or Member training to use Facebook and Twitter can be provided by the Communications team on request.
+One-to-one staff or Member training to use social media can be provided by the Communications team on request.
 Such requests should be emailed to communications@middevon.gov.uk.
-A new Social Media Guide for Members and Staff is available.
-In addition, an in-depth user guide written in-house specifically for Twitter is available to staff who have received the afore-mentioned training, see Service User Guide for Twitter.
+A Social Media Guide for Members and Staff is available.